Our Services

 Yellow mucus in stool is a signal, not a diagnosis.
 It often reflects gut inflammation, may be linked to IBS, or could point to conditions like proctitis.
 Many causes are manageable, especially when addressed early.

-Pay attention to patterns, don't ignore persistent symptoms, and use tools like Ubie's free Peritonitis symptom checker when you're unsure whether your abdominal symptoms warrant urgent care.
+Pay attention to patterns, don't ignore persistent symptoms, and when you're experiencing digestive issues but aren't sure if they need immediate attention, consider using a symptom assessment tool to help guide your decision.
 Most importantly, speak to a doctor about ongoing, painful, or concerning symptoms—especially anything that feels severe or out of the ordinary.

 Your gut has a way of communicating when something isn't right.
 Listening early can make a meaningful difference in long-term digestive health.